 Adult Basic Education programs often help migrant workers or individuals who never completed high school.
 These programs are established to help adults get ready for postsecondary education and achieve a rewarding career.

-ABE programs may be targeted at improving students’ literacy levels, boost their knowledge and competencies, or passing the U.S. citizenship test.
+ABE programs may be targeted at improving students’ literacy levels, boosting their knowledge and competencies, or passing the U.S. citizenship test.

 This sort of program is typically developed to support adults with the transition to postsecondary education.
 Usually, they include educational programs in these fields:

 - English as a second language